Intramural & Club Sports

 About Club Sports

-The Loyola University Chicago Club Sports program is comprised of a group of sponsored student organizations that provide recreation or competition in specific sport or activities.
+The Loyola University Chicago Club Sports program is comprised of 25 sponsored student organizations that provide recreation or competition in specific sport or activities.
 The Club Sports program is designed to assist and develop the interests and skills of its members, offering a unique blend of teams and individual sports.

 Teams compete against other universities' sports clubs in local, regional, and national events, displaying the best of Loyola University Chicago’s sportsmanship and leadership.
 All club sports compete on behalf of Loyola University Chicago and the Department of Campus Recreation.

 While the Club Sports staff and the Campus Recreation staff assist the clubs in their operations, the emphasis is on student leadership and development.
 Students are directly and ultimately responsible for all aspects of operating and managing a successful organization.
-As a result, Club Sports present the unique opportunity for students to develop both performance and leadership skills, which will assist participants well beyond their years spent at Loyola University Chicago.
+The Sport Programs Office provides the framework for these clubs to run their student organizations.

 For questions or more information about club sports please email email@example.com.